 Dr. Doom became the runner-up at the Aged Genghis's contest.
 As stated in the rules of the match, he was given one request from the winner, Doctor Strange.
 Dr. Doom's request was to free his mother's soul from Mephisto.
 Together, they were able to free the soul of his mother, but at the price of her undying hatred against her son.

-During the events of Secret Wars, Doom was one of the villains kidnapped by the Beyonder and sent to Battleworld.
+During the events of the first Secret Wars, Doom was one of the villains kidnapped by the Beyonder and sent to Battleworld.
 He quickly began manipulating the events of the series to his own ends, and ended up briefly sporting a new look after his armor was damaged and hastily rebuilt.
 Doom soon encountered Klaw, and used the villain as part of a plot to steal the powers of both the Beyonder and Galactus.
-Doom was thwarted when the Beyonder stole Klaw's body and tricked Doom into giving up his newfound Godhood.
+Doom was thwarted when the Beyonder stole Klaw's body and tricked Doom into giving up his newfound godhood.

 Dethroned and Exiled